 Congratulations.
 You’re invited to an interview for a job.
 You’ve jumped the biggest hurdle, which is to get in front of the hiring team as a person, not a CV.
 It’s likely you’ll have multiple meetings with multiple different types and sorts of people, and you will be wondering how to do well in each of them.

 It is not only possible to prepare thoroughly and well for interviews, but interview preparation pays off handsomely.
-We’ll guide you through how to get match fit for your interview here and in our next article tackle how to answer common product manager interview questions well.
+We’ll guide you through how to get match fit and present your best self in interview.

 How interviews might be organised

-You should always ask what your interview process will look like to have an 80-90% clear idea of what will happen.
-However it’s common for interviews to follow a pattern similar to below:
+Interview processes will vary from company to company, and you should always ask what the process you are in looks like to be clear on what will happen.
+That said, it’s common for interviews to follow a pattern like this:

 - Meeting with the hiring manager – 30-60 mins: a deeper dive into your CV, your core competencies and some behavioural questions to assess your process and problem solving skills.
 This is where you meet your future manager, but it’s often a relatively light screen compared to what comes later.
 This is the surface check the manager does on the person behind the CV.